lachrist/aran/README.md

 - [`generateSetup`](https://lachrist.github.io/aran/page/typedoc/functions/index.generateSetup.html):
   When evaluating multiple AranLang programs, the `conf.mode` option of `retropile` should be set to `"normal"`.
-This mode requires evaluating the setup program produced by generateSetup before any AranLang program.
-If evaluating only a single AranLang program, `conf.mode` can be set to `"standalone"`, which does not require setup code.
+This mode requires evaluating the setup program produced by `generateSetup` before any AranLang program.
+When evaluating only a single AranLang program, `conf.mode` can be set to `"standalone"`, which does not require setup.
 - [`transpile`](https://lachrist.github.io/aran/page/typedoc/functions/index.transpile.html):
   Transpile an JavaScript program to AranLang.
 - [`weaveStandard`](https://lachrist.github.io/aran/page/typedoc/functions/index.weaveStandard.html):